Learn How to Pronounce Café Du Monde

 Example Sentences

-No trip to New Orleans is complete without waiting in the inevitable line for Café du Monde's pillowy beignets and chicory-laced coffee.
+No trip to New Orleans is complete without waiting in line at Café Du Monde for a plate of fresh, hot beignets and a cup of their chicory-laced café au lait.

 Sources and References